 Strategies for increasing affordable global connectivity: the critical role of IXPs [source: ISOC].

-On the basis of reciprocity, to explore ways and means for greater collaboration and coordination between ITU and relevant organizations - including, but not limited to, the Internet Corporation for Assigned Names and Numbers (ICANN), the Regional Internet Registries (RIRs), the Internet Engineering Task Force (IETF), the Internet Society (ISOC) and the World Wide Web Consortium (W3C) - involved in the development of IP-based networks and the future internet, through cooperation agreements, as appropriate, in order to increase the role of ITU in Internet governance so as to ensure maximum benefits to the global community.
+On the basis of reciprocity, to explore ways and means for greater collaboration and coordination between ITU and relevant organizations - including, but not limited to, the Internet Corporation for Assigned Names and Numbers (ICANN), the Regional Internet Registries (RIRs), the Internet Engineering Task Force (IETF), the Internet Society (ISOC) and the World Wide Web Consortium (W3C) - involved in the development of IP-based networks and the future internet, through cooperation agreements, as appropriate, in order to emphasize the role of ITU in Internet related public-policy issues consistent with Resolutions 101, 102 and 133, so as to ensure maximum benefits to the global community.

 2.3 For the purposes of this report, issues raised in Plenipotentiary Resolutions 101, 102 and 133 (bearing in mind item 1.1.5) are listed in the sections below.